Decarbonization strategies: Challenges in the production and use of renewable hydrogen – Image: Xpert.Digital

 🌐 The role of the European Commission

-The European Commission has set ambitious targets for the production and import of hydrogen, laying the foundations for a market for renewable hydrogen in the EU.
-In particular, for the 2021-2027 budget period, the EU has allocated an estimated 18.8 billion euros for hydrogen-related projects.
-This is in line with efforts by other major economies such as the United States, Canada, Japan, China and India, which are also providing significant subsidies to promote decarbonization and therefore renewable hydrogen production.
+The European Commission has set ambitious targets for the production and import of hydrogen, thereby laying the foundations for a renewable hydrogen market in the EU.
+Specifically, for the 2021–2027 budget period, the EU has allocated an estimated €18.8 billion for hydrogen-related projects.
+This aligns with the efforts of other major economies such as the United States, Canada, Japan, China, and India, which are also providing substantial subsidies to promote decarbonization and, consequently, the production of renewable hydrogen.

 🌍 Practical applications of hydrogen